 The Boston Public Library Board of Trustees oversees the Library’s operating and administrative policies, votes on and establishes Library policy, sets the institution’s strategic goals, and acts as an agent of public trust governing the Library.
 The Trustees work together with the Library president to carry out governance and policy-making responsibilities, as well as finance and development oversight and strategic planning.
 Trustees are appointed by the Mayor of Boston.

-Evelyn Arana Ortiz, Vice Chair
+Evelyn Arana, Vice Chair

 Joe Berman

 Joseph S. Berman is the general counsel of the Board of Bar Overseers of the Supreme Judicial Court, having been appointed by the justices of Court in 2017.
 As general counsel, Mr. Berman oversees the enforcement of the Massachusetts Rules of Professional Conduct, the code of ethics for Massachusetts lawyers.
 He writes and speaks frequently on legal ethics.
 Prior to holding this position, Mr. Berman practiced commercial litigation for more than twenty-five years and worked exclusively as a mediator and arbitrator for two years.
-In connection with his position at the BBO, Mr. Berman serves on the board of Lawyers Concerned for Lawyers, an agency funded by the legal profession to assist lawyers in need of mental health services.
-He is the President of the National Council of Lawyer Disciplinary Boards and serves on the editorial board of the Massachusetts Law Review.
+In connection with his position at the BBO, Mr. Berman served on the board of Lawyers Concerned for Lawyers, an agency funded by the legal profession to assist lawyers in need of mental health services.
+He was the President of the National Council of Lawyer Disciplinary Boards and serves on the editorial board of the Massachusetts Law Review.

 Joe has received numerous awards for his legal and civic work.
 In 2007, he was one of several recipients of the Boston Bar Association’s President’s Award for his work on behalf of a client detained by the United States military at Guantanamo Bay, Cuba.
 The ADL has bestowed on him its Young Leadership Award and the David A. Rose Civil Rights Award.

 Joe graduated cum laude from Dartmouth College in 1986 and cum laude from the University of Michigan Law School in 1990.
 Immediately after law school, he clerked for the Honorable Richard Matsch of the United States District Court for the District of Colorado.
+Joe and his wife, Sharon Cantor reside in Boston.

 John T. Hailer